 - How will I know if I’m in academic difficulty?

-Students who earn a GPA of less than a 2.0 for any semester will be placed on “Academic Warning”.
+Students who earn a cumulative GPA of less than a 2.0 for the fall semester will be placed on “Academic Warning.”
+In the spring semester, students who earn less than a cumulative GPA of a 2.0 will be placed on Academic Suspension.
 Academic actions can be found in your electronic transcript at the end of each grading period.

 - Who should I talk to about improving my academic status?